itomic/wp-itomic-countdown/README.md

 5. Ensure coding standards compliance
 6. Submit a pull request

 For detailed development information, see [DEVELOPMENT.md](DEVELOPMENT.md).

+### Additional Resources

+For comprehensive WordPress plugin development guidance, refer to the official [WordPress Plugin Developer Handbook](https://developer.wordpress.org/plugins/) and our expanded resources section in the [development documentation](DEVELOPMENT.md#resources).